mamachanko/cfpush/README.md

-# An interactive Cloud Foundry tutorial
+# An interactive Cloud Foundry tutorial in your terminal
 Clone and run:
 ```bash
 ./run.sh